telerik/blazor-docs/components/form/events.md

 ## OnSubmit

 The `OnSubmit` event fires when the user clicks on the Submit button in the Form.
 It takes as a parameter the `EditContext` object and is used to trigger some custom logic based on the validity of the form.

-When this event is setup the `OnValidSubmit` and `OnInvalidSubmit` events will not be fired.
+When there is a handler for the `OnSubmit` event, the [`OnValidSubmit`](#onvalidsubmit) and [`OnInvalidSubmit`](#oninvalidsubmit) events will not be fired.

 The `OnSubmit` event is mapped to the `OnSubmit` event of the <a target="_blank" href="https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#built-in-forms-components">Microsoft EditForm</a>